STOC 2018

 Fast Fencing

-Mikkel Abrahamsen, Anna Adamaszek, Karl Bringmann, Vincent Cohen-Addad ORCID logo, Mehran Mehr, Eva Rotenberg, Alan Roytman, and Mikkel Thorup
+Mikkel Abrahamsen ORCID logo, Anna Adamaszek, Karl Bringmann, Vincent Cohen-Addad ORCID logo, Mehran Mehr, Eva Rotenberg, Alan Roytman, and Mikkel Thorup

 (University of Copenhagen, Denmark; Max Planck Institute for Informatics, Germany; Sorbonne University, France; UPMC, France; CNRS, France; LIP6, France; Eindhoven University of Technology, Netherlands; DTU, Denmark)